itsmanisk/Faltu/README.md

 # Faltu

 Faltu-
-this is ankit kumar verma from jaipur
+This is Ankit Kumar Verma from Jaipur

 This is update

-this is bains :)
+This is bains :)